lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 Each query expression represents a single operation.
 Individual query expressions can be used in an `AND`/`OR` clause and grouped with parenthesis.

-The value returned by a `query()` call is a map describing an operation.
-In a complex query definition, the left and right parts of an operation may consist of nested maps, where each map introduces a single operation.
+In a complex query definition, the left and right parts of an operation may consist of nested maps, where each map introduces a single condition.

 For example:

 `?_queryFilter=(givenName eq "Barbara" or givenName eq "Jane") and familyName eq "Jensen"`

-The `query()` result with extra whitespace for readability:
+The result of a `query()` call with extra whitespace for readability:

 ```groovy
 [